Michael Galvin

-Michael Galvin (born 27 March 1967) is a New Zealand actor, singer and playwright, well known for his role as Chris Warner on the soap opera Shortland Street, a character he has played almost since the show's debut in 1992 until 1996 and again from 2000 to present, and remains as of 2025, the only original cast member.
+Michael Sydney Galvin (born 1966) is a New Zealand actor, singer and playwright, well known for his role as Chris Warner on the soap opera Shortland Street, a character he has played almost since the show's debut in 1992 until 1996 and again from 2000 to present, and remains as of 2025, the only original cast member.
 He is the longest serving television soap opera actor in New Zealand.

-Early life
+Early life and family

+Galvin was born in 1966 in London, where his father, economist Bernie Galvin was posted by the New Zealand government.
+His mother, Beverley, was a social worker and psychologist.
+The family returned to New Zealand when Galvin was two years old, and he grew up in the Wellington suburb of Khandallah.
+His parents' marriage ended when Galvin was 11, and he subsequently lived mainly with his father and stepmother, political scientist Margaret Clark.

-Galvin attended and graduated both Victoria University and Toi Whakaari: New Zealand Drama School.
-He graduated from Toi Whakaari in 1989 with a Diploma in Acting.
+Galvin was educated at St Patrick's College, Wellington, and went on to study at both Victoria University of Wellington and Toi Whakaari: New Zealand Drama School.
+He graduated from Toi Whakaari with a Diploma in Acting in 1989, and from Victoria with a Bachelor of Arts degree the same year.

 Career

 Shortland Street

 In 1992 Galvin, a theatre actor at the time, auditioned for a role as Chris Warner in the upcoming Television New Zealand soap opera, Shortland Street alongside his flatmate Marton Csokas.
 Galvin won the role, with Csokas later going on to play Leonard Dodds.
 Galvin predicted the show would only last 12 months.

 Galvin portrayed Chris for four years, with the character picking up the nickname "Dr. Love" for the numerous love affairs he participated in.
 Galvin soon grew sick of portraying Chris, being quoted as saying "after four years on Shortland Street there was so much of me in Dr Warner I wasn't sure where he ended and I began."
 He quit and went travelling to seek further job opportunities.